 Here’s a few tips for shooing with an infrared converted camera and truth be told, will work just as well if you’re shooting using IR filters.

 Shoot in Monochrome mode.
 No white balance needed, everything is right there on your LCD screen and your image file appears in glorious black & white.
 If the thought of shooting JPEG is anathema to you, shoot in RAW+JPEG with the camera in monochrome mode serving only to produce a preview of the LCD but a RAW file for later processing.

 RAW images are going to exhibit a magenta cast as seen in the above photograph.
 O pen the file in Adobe Camera Raw, ignore the White Balance pop-up menu, navigate to the HSL/Grayscale tab, and click the Convert to Grayscale button.
 You can then tweak ago using any of the settings under the Basic tab.

 Alternatively, open the now-all magenta file in Silver Efex Pro.
 The preview thumbnails will show the image automatically converted to monochrome but you can always use the presets or pick another that you like and move the saturation slider to zero to obliterate any remaining magenta cast.
 I used PhotoKit 2 to give the below image a Platinum tone.

 Remember that some cameras cannot properly white balance infrared images because the files so far out of the normal expected color range.
 Fortunately there aren’t too many of them and that’s what RAW capture is all about.

-My book, “The Complete Guide to Digital Infrared Photography,” is out-of-print but new copies are available from Amazon for $36.21 but used copies are just $15.00 as I write this.
-Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new and used copies selling for $2.55, a price that can’t be beat for one of my favorite books.
+Copies of my book, “The Complete Guide to Digital Infrared Photography,” are available from Amazon for $36.21 but used copies are just $15.00 as I write this.
+Creative Digital Monochrome Effects has a chapter on IR photography and is available used from Amazon for $4.00.
+Copies of both make a nice gift for an infrared shooting friend or yourself.